dustinpfister/prototype_workshops/README.md

 * new workshop that builds the main index.html at the site root.
 * builds the main navigation menu that will be used site wide.
+* new lib folder at /
+* need a global level script that provides a central build process.

 ### Planed.